Landscape Design Principles

 - Transition – There's a gradual change in the design as you move from one pattern into another.

 - Line – Your eyes will follow your landscape lines, including the edging between a flowerbed and the lawn.
-For example, you can have a curving line as part of a meandering walking path.
-Your eyes will follow the curves until the line stops.
+For example, you can have a curving line as part of a meandering walking path, and your eyes will follow the curves until the line stops.

 - Focal point – The lines and transitions guide your eyes to the focal point of your garden design.
 Focal points can include a tree, sculpture, a rock design, a patio, or a pondless waterfall.